dhkatz/cfl-converter/README.md

 Convert .cfl files to .chkn files using this easy command-line tool!

+Product IDs can also be supplied and the program will attempt to download them and convert them.

+`
+Usage: cfl-converter [options]

+Options:
+  -V, --version         output the version number
+  -I, --input <files>   .CFL file(s) to convert.
+  -P, --products <ids>  List of Product IDs to retrieve and convert.
+  -h, --help            output usage information
+`

 ## Testing

 Testing is currently being written, although the program itself is quite simple.